ten-ways/ten-ways/README.md

 <span align="center">
   <h1>Hi, I'm tenways! 👋</h1>

   <p>I'm a developer from England.
 My primary language is JavaScript and I'm currently learning C++.
-I enjoy writing bots for the messaging plafrom Discord.
+I enjoy writing bots for the messaging platform Discord.
 I also have an interest in fullstack development and machine learning.</p>

   <br>